This article may contain compensated links. Please read disclaimer for more info.

 Morning at Château des Milandes and Château de Castelnaud

-Start the day at Château des Milandes, a 15th-century castle that was home to Joséphine Baker and her rainbow tribe.
+Start the day at Château des Milandes, one of the best castles in Dordogne to visit.
+This 15th-century castle was home to Joséphine Baker and her rainbow tribe.
 Still today, the château is a tribute to this fascinating woman, who recently entered the Panthéon of Paris as one of France’s Grands Hommes (et Femmes).

 Learn about Joséphine Baker’s life and career through some of her personal objects, outfits, and pictures.
 After visiting the castle, the manicured gardens are small but pleasant for a short stroll.